 Cancellation of Housing Agreement: This sanction involves removal from the University residence hall community.
 A student whose housing agreement is cancelled for disciplinary reasons must permanently vacate their residence within 72-hours of their disciplinary hearing outcome.
 Students who have their housing cancelled as a result of conduct must accept all financial penalties.
-Removals are permanent and usually coincide with restriction from all residence halls.
-Cancellation of agreement will affect student's status for residence hall
+Removals are permanent and usually coincide with living for future years.